MatteoOrganek/MatteoOrganek.github.io/content/week3.md

 *Most of the above tools will be used as visual aid, as you only need one tool per metric (see [week 5](/week5.md)).*

+---
+&nbsp;

+### > Closing thoughts

+Week 3 marked the point where the coursework shifted from abstract planning to deliberate, testable decision-making.
+Selecting applications specifically designed to stress individual system resources forced me to think critically about how operating systems behave under controlled load rather than everyday usage.
+By choosing tools such as `stress-ng`, `dd`, and `iperf3`, I was able to choose application based on a single workload type, making sure that any observed spikes in CPU, memory, disk I/O, or network usage could be attributed to a specific metric.
+Creating resource profiles before testing also helped with understanding OS metrics, as the observed behaviour in later phases closely matched these predictions.
+This phase created the foundation for all of my analysis, as it helped with the identification of bottlenecks and trade-offs.